Youth Brief Intervention

 - Brief Advice

 When a person screens positive, a conversation with their healthcare provider is the next step.
 When the screen is positive but the use is infrequent and there is no substance use disorder diagnosis, brief advice is warranted.
-This very quick follow up acknowledges the positive screen, and for youth advises against further use and provides information.
+This very quick follow up acknowledges the positive screen, and for youth or pregnancy women advises against further use and provides information.

 - Brief Intervention